 The survey respondents were studying towards several qualifications, but the two most common were the single honours in Computing & IT (n=125, 66 women, 59 men) and the joint honours (n=45, 38 women, 7 men).
 In addition, 25 students were registered for the BA/BSc Open Degree and the remainder were either studying other diplomas and certificates, did not have a study intention beyond the module itself, or did not provide the information.

-The single honours degree was the most common study intention of survey participants, however the proportions varied significantly between genders.
+Although the single honours degree was the most common study intention of survey participants, the proportions varied significantly between genders.
 69% of the men were studying towards this degree compared to 39% of the women.
 This pattern was reversed for the joint honours degree.
 Nearly a quarter (23%) of the women stated this as their study intention compared to just over 8% of men.
 Women were also twice as likely as men to be studying for the Open Degree.

 Degree choice was related to career intention